 Ontario’s backpedaling comes at a time when there is a clear scientific consensus and moral imperative for governments to ratchet up their targets to limit warming to 1.5 degrees Celsius.

 The science says we must do more to combat the climate emergency, but the Government of Ontario has done the exact opposite at this critical moment.
-This is unacceptable, as the seven climate leaders at the heart of our latest case assert, unconstitutional.
+This is unacceptable and, as the seven climate leaders at the heart of our latest case assert, unconstitutional.

 Our youth clients are part of what we affectionately call Generation Climate Action (#GenClimateAction) — the remarkable young people around the world who have left their classrooms, put their plans on hold, and taken to the courts to speak truth to power about how the climate crisis impacts their future — and Ecojustice is committed to doing all we can to support them.